Neil Peart Biography

 - His drum style is inspired by countless drummers, but he's mentioned Keith Moon of the Who as one of his most important early influences.

 - He's appeared in several films as himself, including I Love Your Man and Adventures of Power.
+He's even appeared in animated form in Aqua Teen Force Colon Movie for Theaters (2007).

 - In 1996, he became an Officer of The Order of Canada, the highest civilian decoration in Canada.